mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/create-project/kotlin.md

 You will be building application with the following screens:

 - **login** - responsible for logging the user
-- **chat** - allows to send/receive chat messages and logut the user
+- **chat** - allows to send/receive chat messages and logout the user

 ```screenshot
 image: public/screenshots/tutorials/client-sdk/android-in-app-messaging-chat/nav-graph.png